Places I've lived In Humboldt

 Back in the rental market after three years I was shocked again at the rents, but I've found that's just the way it is.
 Seems like the average rent raised $100 bucks or more every time I'd move.
 But I got used to it and the next move was worth it.

 Really nice place.
-I live maybe four years there and probably wouldn't have moved if we hadn't been evicted.
+Looking back it was probably the best place I ever lived.
+I was there maybe four years there and probably wouldn't have moved if we hadn't been evicted.
 The owners had the place on the market before but I was told they were asking too much and they couldn't sell it.
 They put it on the market again.

 I wasn't worried.
 It was a duplex and I figured the only people who might be interested in it would be someone interested in rental properties.